ngoenner84/un_thread_calculator/README.md

 The program currently only works for Unified National thread series, Class 2, with 60° flank angle.

-The program runs in a console window and prompts the user for the following information:\n Basic thread size (nominal major diameter of male thread, for example, 1/2")\n Thread pitch (TPI)\n
+The program runs in a console window and prompts the user for the following information:
+  Basic thread size (nominal major diameter of male thread, for example, 1/2")
+  Thread pitch (TPI)
-  Thread series (for example UN, UNC, UNF, etc.)\n Plating thickness to adjust machine dimensions for, if desired\n Internal or External Thread\n
+  Thread series (for example UN, UNC, UNF, etc.)
+  Plating thickness to adjust machine dimensions for, if desired
+  Internal or External Thread

 The program will output the "Textbook" machining dimensions as well as a modified set of dimensions that account for plating thickness according to the ASME B1.1 standard.